Sri Lanka national football team: Sugathadasa Stadium

 Sugathadasa Stadium is the former athletic stadium in Sri Lanka.
 It was established in 1972 and has a capacity of 28,000.
 The stadium is mostly used for athletics and football.
 The 1995 and 2008 SAFF Championship tournaments were held in this stadium.
 This is the home stadium of Sri Lanka National Football Team.Sri Lanka won their first major football tournament in his stadium.
 It was defeating India in the Final of 1995 SAFF Championship.

-All the FIFA World Cup qualification matches of Sri Lankan team also played in this ground.
-This ground has become a lucky ground for Sri Lanka team because they have won much of the matches played in here.
-The draw against Philippines Football team and The Tajikistan Team were well known.
-In recent times Sri Lanka lost to Bhutan in 2018 FIFA World Cup qualify matches against Bhutan in this Stadium.
-The 2014–15 FA Cup Final also held in this ground.
+All the FIFA World Cup qualification matches of Sri Lankan team prior to 2016 played in this ground.
 Major football tournaments that played in here were the AFC President's Cup and AFC Challenge Cup.

+The last international match played at Sugathadasa took place on 12 March 2015, against Bhutan in a 2018 FIFA World Cup qualifying fixture.

 Kalutara Stadium

-Kalutara Stadium is a multi-use stadium in Kalutara, Sri Lanka.
-This stadium also known as the Vernon Fernando ground.
-It is currently used mostly for football matches and hosts the home games of Kalutara Park SC.
-The stadium holds 15,000 people.
-This stadium is popularly known as "Kalutara Park Ground".
-This stadium is located in the heart of Kalutara city.
-This stadium is mostly use in the Sri Lanka Champions League and Sri Lanka FA Cup tournaments.
+The Kalutara Stadium, also known as the Vernon Fernando Stadium or locally as the Kalutara Park Ground, is a multi-purpose venue in Kalutara with a capacity of around 15,000.
+It is primarily used for domestic club football.
+The last recorded international match played here was a friendly between Sri Lanka and Pakistan on 25 March 2002.